-7.2 Approach
+9.2 Approach

-- 7.2.1 It is recommended that rules of conduct be established to govern dealings within the owner family, particularly - regarding communication and dealings within the owner family, between the business and the family, and with the general public, - regarding conduct in cases of conflict - regarding conduct in case of emergency. - 7.2.2 In the event of violations of existing rules of conduct, the conflict process (e.g. escalation levels) and the measures and consequences should be known to all members of the owner family.
-These also include means of redress and reconciliation. - 7.2.3 It is recommended that conflict management be structured in such a way that conflicts within the owner family will not impinge upon the concerns of the business.
+- 9.2.1 It is recommended that joint rules of conduct be established, particularly - regarding communication and dealings within the owner family, - regarding conduct in and towards the company, - regarding conduct with the general public, - regarding social media conduct, - regarding conduct in cases of conflict - regarding conduct in case of emergency. - 9.2.2 In the event of violations of existing rules of conduct, the conflict process (e.g. escalation levels) and the measures and consequences should be known to all members of the owner family.
+These also include means of redress and reconciliation. - 9.2.3 It is recommended that conflict management be structured in such a way that conflicts within the owner family will not impinge upon the concerns of the business

-7.3 Activities
+9.3 Activities

-- 7.3.1 The larger the owner family becomes, the more it is recommended that activities be carried out jointly, with responsibilities for their implementation defined accordingly. - 7.3.2 In any case, the business-owner family should take steps early on to ensure skills development among (future) owners, to ensure "committee skills."
-It is also recommended that members of the broader business-owner family be involved in skills development, to provide them with a grasp of the specificities of their family.
+- 9.3.1 The larger the owner family becomes, the more it is recommended that activities be carried out jointly, with responsibilities for their implementation defined accordingly. - 9.3.2 In any case, the business-owner family should take steps early on to ensure skills development among (future) owners, on the one hand to ensure "committee skills" and on the other to provide family members with all the skills necessary to fulfill their role as shareholders.
+It is also recommended that members of the broader business-owner family be involved in skills development, to provide them with a grasp of the specificities of their family. - 9.3.3 It should be clarified whether there are joint philanthropic activities and if so, which ones, to what extent and in what way.

-7.4 Organization
+9.4 Organization